scala-phase/scalathon/2012/index.md

 logo_in_content: true
 ---

+We're hard at work organizing the second annual Scalathon, the Scala Hackathon!

 **This site is currently a work in progress, as we iron out the details for Scalathon 2012.
 Stop back often!**